PartaMrt/akp-store/README.md

-# 📱 B2B Used Mobile Phones Web App (Alibaba Clone)
+# 📱 Fullstack Web App Turborepo

-A full-stack web application built with a modern TypeScript stack that replicates the **“B2B Used Mobile Phones”** experience from Alibaba.com.

 This project follows a scalable architecture, integrates a full API layer, and is production-ready for deployment.